section-engineering-education/engineering-education/content/articles/dbscan-clustering-in-python/index.md

 Let's now look at the algorithmic steps of DBSCAN clustering.

 ### DBSCAN algorithm
-The following are the DBSCAN clustering algorithmic steps;
+The following are the DBSCAN clustering algorithmic steps:

 - **Step 1:** Initially, the algorithms start by selecting a point (x) randomly from the data set and finding all the neighbor points within *Eps* from it.
 If the number of *Eps-neighbours* is greater than or equal to **MinPoints**, we consider x a core point.
 Then, with its *Eps-neighbours*, x forms the first cluster.